sugarcrmlabs/OutboundEmailsDeployer/src/README.txt

 Prerequisites
-The Sugar instance must have the following configured prior to using the Outbound Emails Deployer:
+The Sugar instance must have the following configured prior to using the Outbound Group Email Account Deployer:
 1. Valid system email configuration in Admin > System Email Settings.
 2. One or more group email accounts within Admin > Inbound Email.
 3. At least one user with each of the mailboxes in #2 above already configured as an outbound email account in Emails > Email Settings.